 - Introduction to the Kornhauser Library and its services and facilities.

-- Using Minerva - The Online Catalog, to locate books, journals, audiovisuals, and other materials held in the UofL Libraries.
+- Using the library catalog to locate books, journals, audiovisuals, and other materials held in the UofL Libraries.

 - Medline classes including beginning and advanced sessions for searching with Ovid and using PubMed